denilsonsa/udev-joystick-blacklist/README.md

 In the end, it's up to you, and it's about what works best for you and your system.

+### What's different in `after_kernel_4_9/`?

+A patch has been accepted into Linux kernel 4.9, so that Microsoft devices will not be detected as joysticks anymore.
+Thus, those devices are not included in `after_kernel_4_9/*`.
+Read [issue #20](https://github.com/denilsonsa/udev-joystick-blacklist/issues/20) for details.

 ## How it works

 ### Matching